What does 5% page coverage mean?

 Our post with advice on saving printer ink (and toner) outlines 7 really helpful tips that can dramatically help you to reduce wastage.
 Furthermore, it is worth considering:

 Hopefully this has made things a little clearer.
-As long as you remember that the duty cycle figure is only meant to be taken as a guide (and how it’s calculated in terms of page coverage), it should leave you feeling a little less short changed or simply find out how many pages your cartridge should print based on what you are printing using our tool.
+If you remember that the duty cycle figure is only meant to be taken as a guide (and how it’s calculated in terms of page coverage), it should leave you feeling a little less short changed or simply find out how many pages your cartridge should print based on what you are printing using our tool.